dmhan321/Airbnb-Prototype/README.md

 - **Bookings** - Booking system with status management
 - **Favorites** - User property favorites

+## AI Agent Integration
+The AI Concierge Agent is an intelligent, context-aware assistant that enhances the travel planning experience by generating personalized recommendations based on each user’s travel profile.
+Built using FastAPI and LangChain, the agent dynamically pulls the currently logged-in traveler’s information, including
+- "About Me" preferences from the Express backend.
+- Travel details: the city destination, time of the trip
+- Other traveler data.

+This traveler data is injected into structured prompt templates that are sent to OpenAI’s GPT-4 model, enabling the agent to return highly customized, human-like suggestions.
+The agent supports both free-form natural language queries (e.g., “What should I do on a rainy afternoon in San Jose?”) and four dedicated action buttons in the UI:
+- **Create day-to-day plan**: returns a structured 3-day itinerary with morning, afternoon, and evening activities.
+- **Activity recommendation**: suggests local attractions with metadata such as tags, address, and accessibility info.
+- **Restaurant recommendation**: filters food options based on the user’s dietary preferences (e.g., vegan, gluten-free).
+- **Packing checklist**: generates a weather-aware packing list tailored to the traveler and destination.

+The agent runs in a floating UI widget accessible from any page in the app, allowing users to ask questions or trigger quick actions at any point during their session.
+The backend communicates securely with OpenAI using an API key, and the responses are parsed and rendered in the React frontend with proper formatting for readability.

 ## Testing the Application

 ### 1. Create User Accounts